treerachai/selfbot-6/README.md

 help/git/github - Sends a link to this repository

+sg/setgame [text] - Sets what game you are currently playing (only visible to others)

+g/game - shows you what game you are playing (helpful if you used setgame)

 impersonate [mention or display name/nickname] - copies the avatar and displayname of a mentioned user or a user with that display name

 Using just the prefix then a message will send the message in an embed